"As an internationally recognized

 Many conventions like to do this as an electronic follow-up survey after the event.
-This is easier to administer and capture the data, however, you will get a more accurate response by having attendees complete a survey immediately following the speech.
+It is easier to administer and capture the data.
+However, you will get a more accurate response by having attendees complete a survey immediately following the speech.

 Forward this speech evaluation to the motivational speaker.